quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [[:upper:]]* /tmp/u => this command moves all files that start with an upper case latter to the directory /tmp/u

 rm *~ => this command deletes all files that ends with character ~

+mkdir welcome welcome/to welcome/to/holberton => this commands are used to create a tree welcome/to/holberton directory in the current working directory